ameli/special_functions/docs/besselj.rst

 Using in Cython Code
 --------------------

 The codes below should be used in a ``.pyx`` file and compiled with Cython.

-The python's global lock interpreter, or ``gil``, can be optionally released inside the scope of ``with nogil:`` statement.
+As shown in the codes below, the python's global lock interpreter, or ``gil``, can be optionally released inside the scope of ``with nogil:`` statement.
 This is especially useful in parallel OpenMP environments.

 ~~~~~~~~~~~~~
 Real Function